Cotton swab: History

 The first mass-produced cotton swab was developed in 1923 by Polish-American Jew Leo Gerstenzang after he watched his wife attach wads of cotton to toothpicks to clean their infant's ears.
 His product was originally named "Baby Gays" in recognition of their being intended for infants before being renamed "Q-tips Baby Gays", with the "Q" standing for "quality".
 The product eventually became known as "Q-tips", which went on to become the most widely sold brand name of cotton swabs in North America.
 The term "Q-tip" is often used as a genericized trademark for a cotton swab in the United States and Canada.
-The Q-tips brand is owned by Elida Beauty.
+The Q-tips brand is owned by Evermark.
 It was formerly owned by Unilever and had over $200 million in US sales in 2014.
 "Johnson's buds" are made by Johnson & Johnson.

 However, according to the United States Patent Case (C-10,415) Q-Tips, Inc. v.
 Johnson & Johnson, 108 F. Supp.
 845 (D.N.J.
 1952), it would appear that the first commercial producer of cotton-tipped applicators was Mrs. Hazel Tietjen Forbis, who manufactured them in her home.
 She also owned a patent on the article, numbered 1,652,108, dated December 6, 1927.
 In 1925, Leo Gerstenzang Co., Inc. purchased an assignment of the product patent from Mrs. Forbis.
-On January 2, 1937, Q-Tips, Inc's president, Mr. Leo Gerstenzang, and his wife Mrs. Ziuta Gerstenzang formed a partnership and purchased from Mrs. Forbis "All merchandise, machinery, and fixtures now contained in the premises 132 W. 36th Street and used by said Q-Tips, Inc., for the manufacture of Q-Tips or medicated swabs together with the accounts receivable of said Q-Tips, Inc." The contract recited that Q-Tips, Inc. was the owner of patents covering the manufacture of applicators.
+On January 2, 1937, Q-Tips, Inc's president, Mr. Leo Gerstenzang, and his wife Mrs. Ziuta Gerstenzang formed a partnership and purchased from Mrs. Forbis "All merchandise, machinery, and fixtures now contained in the premises at 132 W. 36th Street and used by said Q-Tips, Inc., for the manufacture of Q-Tips or medicated swabs together with the accounts receivable of said Q-Tips, Inc." The contract recited that Q-Tips, Inc. was the owner of patents covering the manufacture of applicators.

 In 1925, when The Leo Gerstenzang Co., Inc. began manufacturing cotton swabs, the packages of applicators were labelled Baby-Gays.
 In 1926, the legend was changed to read "Q-Tips Baby Gays", and in 1927 an application was made to register the mark "Q-Tips Baby Gays".
 Sometime after 1926, the words "Baby Gays" were dropped and the concern began to develop "Q-Tips" as its identifying mark, applying for registration on September 14, 1933.
 Packages were made up using blue paper with pictures of double-tipped applicators upon them, features which have been the basis for the Q Tips packaged sign since.
 The design of the crossed applicators was made by dropping them and then photographing the resulting pattern.